bibbox/app-wordpress/README.md

 ## After the installation

-Have a nice ride with the new Admins youngtimer.
+Have a nice ride with the Admins youngtimer.

 ![FINAL](install-screen-final.jpg)